 Rentals: All SPR facility rentals are canceled.

 Permitted events and field reservations: All permitted events are canceled.

 Facilities: Most community centers, teen life centers, pools, small craft centers, environmental learning centers, and the Amy Yee Tennis Center are open for

 Licensed Preschool: In partnership with Seattle Parks and Recreation and Department of Education and Early Learning (DEEL) we are offering licensed

 preschool with COVID-19 Safety Protocols in place.
 We are serving participants ages 3 years (self-toileting) - 5 years.
 Below are the locations we are currently operating:

 - Queen Anne Community Center

-Full Day Licensed Childcare: In partnership with Seattle Parks and Recreation we are offering Full Day Childcare that utilizes strict COVID-19 Protocols and
+Licensed Childcare: In partnership with Seattle Parks and Recreation we are offering Before and After School programs that utilizes strict COVID-19

 How you can help

 We are appreciative and grateful for your understanding and support during this difficult time.
 Here are some ways you can help: